pvasek/vux/readme.md

 # Vux Experiment

+**I found there is already vue like implementation for react [mobx](https://github.com/mobxjs/mobx).
+The only missing piece is immutablity of the model but maybe we don't need it.**

+**Some ideas from this experiment were transfered to  [mobx-model](https://github.com/pvasek/mobx-model).**

 Is it possible to have a simple API for our react applications similar to Vue.js with the following characteristics?